575 Bright Horizons jobs in the United Kingdom

 Key Responsibilities:

-• Contribute to the overall strategic development and operational success of the nursery.
+• Contribute to the strategic planning and development of the organization's early years provision.

 Qualifications:

-• Bachelor's degree in Early Childhood Education, Child Development, Psychology, or a related field.
+• Bachelor's degree or Master's degree in Early Childhood Education, Child Psychology, Developmental Psychology, or a related field.

-• Minimum of 6 years of experience in an early years setting, with at least 3 years in a leadership or supervisory role.
+• A minimum of 5 years of experience working directly with young children in an early years setting, with at least 2 years in a supervisory or specialist role.

-• Proven experience in curriculum development, lesson planning, and assessment techniques for young children.
+• Proven experience in curriculum design and development for the early years sector.

-• Demonstrated ability to build positive relationships with children, parents, and staff.
+• Strong communication, interpersonal, and presentation skills, with the ability to engage effectively with children, parents, and staff.

-• A genuine passion for education and a commitment to fostering the potential of every child.
+• A passion for early childhood education and a commitment to promoting positive outcomes for all children.

 This advertiser has chosen not to accept applicants from your region.